Welcome to EAA Chapter 430

 FLYING START PROGRAM

-We had nine people attend our first Flying Start program on May 28, 2022 at CLM conference room.
+Our recent Flying Start event was held on Saturday, May 20, 2023 at 1pm at CLM (Port Angeles Airport Terminal Building).Our first Flying Start program was in 2022 and continues to grow.
 Dave Woodcock presented a very entertaining PowerPoint with comments from others in the room.
 Cecilia Aragon gave a great discussion concerning her personal experience, and flight instruction and aerobatic flight.
-Dave discussed multiple types of personal aviation, and the afternoon ended with a aircraft review on the ramp.
-The weather did not provide for an Eagle flight, which will be scheduled for the future
+Dave discussed multiple types of personal aviation, and the afternoon ended with an aircraft review on the ramp.

 Thank you to Madeline Patterson for building an EAA 430 sign and Rick and Jim Bess for the EAA 430 chair build.
 The sign and chair traveled 1400+ miles by truck to be at OSK.